 Since 1991, Dorset Historic Churches Trust has raised over £800,000 from the Ride & Stride event, formerly known as the Great Cycle Ride.
 The money raised from the annual Ride & Stride event is the main source of income for Dorset Historic Churches Trust, which last year helped 35 churches in need of repair and renovation, by awarding grants totalling £74,000.

 For more information about the Ride & Stride, please contact Anna Butler (Ride and Stride Coordinator) Tel.
-01305 260004 or email: email@example.com or visit the DHCT website.
+01305 260004 or email: email@example.com.

 Established by Sir Owen Morshead in 1960, the Dorset Historic Churches Trust is a voluntary run charity that raises funds and provides around £100,000 each year to Dorset’s churches and chapels of all Christian Denominations to assist the increasing costs of maintenance, restoration and improving facilities.
 Its main source of income is the annual ‘Ride & Stride’ that every September involves some 200 parish and church communities across the County.